 GamePress’s Attacker Tier List provides a rough valuation of the best raid-worthy species in the game.
 The long term goal, of course, is to accumulate legions of amazing legendary Pokemon.
 In the short term, you have to work with what’s directly available.
 Only about half of the entries on the tier list qualify as such: they are neither legendary nor reliant on moves obtainable for a limited time.

 As they say, it’s all about Machamp.
 Fighting is the only type effective vs. Normal and the best current type effective vs. Dark.
 It also counters Ice, Rock, and Steel to round out an impressive offensive profile.
 Many Tier 4 bosses are weak to Fighting.
+Machamp is overall the best of the bunch, but weather boosted Hariyama or Breloom will do in a pinch.

 Counters to Dragon-types